tornadoweb/tornado/docs/releases/next.rst

 * Passing ``secure=False`` or ``httponly=False`` to
   `.RequestHandler.set_cookie` now works as expected (previously only the presence of the argument was considered and its value was ignored).
+* Key versioning support for cookie signing. ``cookie_secret`` application setting can now contain a dict of valid keys with version as key.
+The current signing key then must be specified via ``key_version`` setting.

 `tornado.websocket`
 ~~~~~~~~~~~~~~~~~~~